Developer Guide

 Other incorrect edit commands to try:

-edit task
+edit taskandedit task random

 Expected: Similar to previous.